 Once you have received your Programmer, PCB, and components, you can get started soldering them to the board.
 A tip for soldering: Get a good solder paste and place a small dab on the part you are soldering.
 Place a small amount of solder to the tip of you iron.
 Then touch the tip of the iron to the part (pin) you want to solder.
 As soon as the pin is warm enough, the solder will flow to the pin.
 Hold the iron on the pin for a split second longer, then remove the iron.
 Be sure to hold the iron on the pin and the PCB's solder pad at the same time.
 Holding the iron on just the pin, might not make the PCB's solder pad warm enough to get a good connection.
 Don't hold the iron on the components pin for very long, you may damage the component.
 If the component is not taking the solder, you didn't put enough solder paste on the pin.
 Try again.

-You can get the programmer from one of the URL's listed above in the parts list.
-If you get the kit from www.adafruit.com, you will need to solder all of the components onto it as well.
+You can get the programmer from the URL listed above in the parts list.
+The from www.adafruit.com will need to be completely assembled.
 Be sure to see the instructions listed at the URL above.
-If you get the kit from www.fysnet.net, you can request it be unassembled or assembled at no additional cost.
 If you already have a programmer, then you don't need to purchase another one.
-The programmer needs to be installed on your host machine.
-I use WinXP and the driver for it found here, specifically Windows USBtinyISP driver for WinXP 32-bit.
+The programmer's USB driver needs to be installed on your host machine.
+I use WinXP and the driver for it is here, specifically Windows USBtinyISP driver for WinXP 32-bit.
 For now, you don't need any other files on that page (if you are using WinXP as your host.)
 Install the driver (before you plug your programmer in), then plug in the programmer.
 If all went well, the Windows task bar should show prompts stating so and the programmer's green LED will be lit.
-If you have the www.adafruit.com program and follow the MakeIt link, here are a few notes:
+If you have the www.adafruit.com programmer and you follow the MakeIt link, here are a few notes:

 You will need to download and install the cross compiler WinAVR so that you can compile and "burn" your code to the 2313 chip.
 The one I use is the WinAVR for Windows.
 If you are using Linux or another host, be sure to find that one.
 You will also need the USB library from http://www.obdev.at/products/vusb/download.html.
 Have a look at this page for an example of some code you could use.